drewrl3v/drewrl3v.github.io/index.markdown

 Some of my current research interests are:

 * Deep Learning and applications to high-dimensional signals and images.
-* Inplicit and prior geometric information encoding in neural networks.
+* Implicit and prior geometric information encoding in neural networks.
 * Graph neural networks.

 ---